susam/pcface/README.md

 This project includes several [Oldschool PC][OLDSCHOOL] fonts (version 2.2) developed by VileR.
-These fonts are available terms of [Creative Commons Attribution-ShareAlike 4.0 International License][CCBYSA]
+These fonts are available terms of [Creative Commons Attribution-ShareAlike 4.0 International License][CCBYSA].
+Copies of these fonts are also archived in the [src/font/oldschool/](src/font/oldschool/) directory of this project.

 These fonts do an excellent job of reproducing the original IBM PC OEM fonts as faithfully as possible.
 However, these fonts also differ from the original OEM fonts in minor ways, especially, to correct minor errors in the original fonts.
-See the FAQ at the [Oldschool PC Documentation][OLDSCHOOLDOC] for more details about this.
+See the FAQ at the [Oldschool PC Documentation][OLDSCHOOLDOC] for more details about these corrections.

 [OLDSCHOOL]: https://int10h.org/oldschool-pc-fonts/fontlist/
 [OLDSCHOOLDOC]: https://int10h.org/oldschool-pc-fonts/readme/